 The Summer Research Fellowship program is designed to give financial assistance to faculty members for conducting creative work and research during the summer months.
 The maximum award for the Summer Research Fellowship is $3,500.
 The Fellowship will be viewed as a stipend that will be paid in the form of a grant at the end of the preceding spring semester and will not be subject to retirement benefits.
 All or part of the money can also be used to cover research expenses such as travel, student aides, expendable supplies, and equipment.
 Those wishing to use the award to defray expenses must submit a tentative budget which will be subject to University approval.
 Those seeking Summer Research Fellowships are also eligible to apply for additional money for expenses through expense grants described elsewhere.

 Applications for Summer Research Fellowships shall be submitted to the Office of the Provost.
 Generally, the deadline for the receipt of all supporting documents is finals week in December.
 Specific dates can be found on the deadlines web page.
-All faculty with the rank of lecturer or above, with the exception of those in the Law School, are eligible.
+All faculty with the rank of lecturer or above are eligible.

 Summer Research Fellowships shall not be awarded for any project that in any way contributes toward the attainment of a degree.
 Preference may be given to those who have obtained supplemental funding for this project from outside resources.
 Faculty with 12-month appointments are eligible for Summer Research Fellowships, but only with the understanding that they will receive appropriate workload credits rather than a cash grant.
 The applicants must negotiate the availability of workload credit with their chair or dean prior to applying.
 The stipend, or portions of it, can be made available to the unit to enhance existing budgets or to defray expenses incurred in covering for workload credit.
 As indicated above, the stipend can also be used to cover research expenses.